TysonTran/LV_Real_Estate/index.md

 <iframe src='./visuals/Revenue.html' width=1000 height=600 frameBorder=0></iframe>

-Fort pike has outperformed Bright Leaf in consistently providing a higher revenue.
+House 2 has outperformed House 1 in consistently providing a higher revenue.
 A higher revenue is good because it gives more room to remain profitable even when there are more expenses relating to maintenance.
-Although the revenue of Fort Pike looks good, we are not sure how the high turnover rate will affect the profit because we hypothesize that there are more repairs and maintenance request done when there is a turnover.
+Although the revenue of House 2 looks good, we are not sure how the high turnover rate will affect the profit because we hypothesize that there are more repairs and maintenance request done when there is a turnover.

 ### Visualization - Repair Cost Distribution from 2015 - 2021